lana-20/appium-architecture/README.md

 There is support for Mac.
 Apple provides Mac Driver, which gives me Appium Mac module to use for apps on Mac machines.

-youI Driver is customized implementation available for youI-enabled apps.
+[you.I](https://github.com/lana-20/appium-architecture/blob/main/You.i%20Platform) Driver is customized implementation available for you.I-enabled apps.

 Taizen Driver is for Samsung devices.